 Jean-Marc Rocher <email@example.com>

-When Ragewar had its release in the U.S., Empire Pictures changed the title of the film to The Dungeonmaster, mostly due to the popularity of the role-playing game Advanced Dungeons and Dragons.
-Due to this, the newspaper advertising for The Dungeonmaster carried a disclaimer that said "This film is not endorsed by, or associated with T.S.R.
-Inc., publishers of the Advanced Dungeon and Dragons game."
+When Ragewar was released in the U.S., Empire Pictures changed the title to The Dungeonmaster, mostly due to the popularity of the role-playing game Dungeons and Dragons.
+Newspaper ads included a disclaimer that said "This film is not endorsed by, or associated with, T.S.R.
+Inc., publishers of the Dungeon and Dragons game."
 See more »

 See more »